 Step 2: Scroll down the menu and select "Safari".

-Step 3: Scroll down to the bottom of right hand panel and tap on "Clear History and Website Dats".
+Step 3: Scroll down to the bottom of right hand panel and tap on "Clear History and Website Data".

 Step 4: Confirm by tapping "Clear" from the pop-up window.

-This common method, clearing iPad Safari caches in Settings may be easy.
+This common method, clearing Safari caches iPad in Settings may be easy.
 However, manually doing it step by step, day by day may cause a lot of frustration for most users.
-Besides, all Apps store cache files on iPad, not only Safari.
-And most of these Apps do not hava an option to clear up caches, so how could we delete these useless cache files?
+Besides, all apps store cache files on iPad, not only Safari.
+And most of these apps do not have an option to clear iPad caches, so how could we clear these useless cache files stored in other Apps?

-Manually deleted Safari cache and data can be easily recovered with the right tool. iMyFone iPad Eraser or iMyFone iPad Eraser for Mac gives you the opportunity to permanently clear Safari cache on iPad.
-Deleted Safari cache is 100% unrecoverable then.
+Clearing Safari cache iPad everyday is so boring, iMyFone iPad Eraser or iMyFone iPad Eraser for Mac gives you the opportunity to clear all cache on iPad in just 1 click, and Safari cache is included.
+With it, you can:

-- Clean All App Junk & Temporary Files: No matter you run which app, useless cached files or temporarily downloaded files will leave on your iPad, they can be thoroughly cleaned from your iPad!
-It will save space and improve your iPad running performance.
-It is totally free.
+- Clean All iPad Caches & Temporary Files: No matter you run which app, useless cached files or temporarily files will leave on your iPad.
+All these caches on your iPad can be thoroughly cleared by iMyFone.
+And this is totally free.

-How to Clear Safari Cache and all other App caches for FREE?
+Steps to Clear Safari Cache iPad and all other App caches from iPad